 Thanks to the wonders of compound earnings – the earlier you start saving for retirement, the more you will accumulate over time.

-Your employer is required to direct 9.5 per cent of your wage to superannuation each year however, if you work for yourself then you do not always need to make these contributions.
-Despite this, it is worth reviewing your budget to see if you can afford to keep making superannuation contributions as it helps increase your balance over time and super is still one of the best vehicles to accumulate wealth.
+Your employer is required to direct 10 percent of your wage to superannuation each year however, if you work for yourself then you do not always need to make these contributions.
+Despite this, it is worth reviewing your budget to see if you can afford to keep making superannuation contributions as it helps increase your balance over time, and super is still one of the best vehicles to accumulate wealth.

 Generally speaking, the cost of cover is heavily dependent on your age and health – so the earlier you obtain cover, the cheaper it is.

 Additionally, as you move into running your own practice, you’re going to need practice indemnity insurance.
-This is different to your personal medical indemnity insurance.
-You may consider engaging an insurance broker to help assess your risks, and suggest cover that will best suit your changing needs.
+This is different from your personal medical indemnity insurance.
+You may consider engaging an insurance broker to help assess your risks and suggest cover that will best suit your changing needs.

 Operating your own practice is not easy.
 You may have the technical expertise to excel in your chosen field but that is only half the battle.
 Seeking professional advice from a financial adviser will ensure you start off on the right foot.
 Your financial advisers can assist in establishing the appropriate tax structures, working with financiers for borrowed funds, and cash flow planning.